ozone2021/ozone/README.md

 The above environment variables are common between local/sandbox/dev.
 How can we share environment variables without massive repetition?

-Yaml anchors can be used but sometimes break IDE yaml linting.
+Yaml anchors can be used depending on the framework but often break IDE yaml linting or golang parsing.
 They also don't support templating.

 ```yaml
   build_vars: